-Cash provided by operating activities increased \$204 million for the nine months ended September 30, 2023, compared to the same period in 2022.
-Seaboard's net earnings, adjusted for non-cash items, decreased \$402 million, but Seaboard had positive cash flow from working capital changes of \$586 million.
-The working capital changes primarily reflected a decrease in accounts receivable due to lower revenues, a decrease in inventories due to lower inventory prices, and a decrease in accounts payable due to timing of payments on purchases.
+Cash provided by operating activities increased \$204 million decreased \$73 million for the nine months ended September 30, 2023, three-month period of 2024 compared to the same period in 2022.
+Seaboard's 2023.
+Less cash generated from working capital of \$130 million and less dividends received from affiliates of \$17 million, were offset by an increase in net earnings, adjusted for non-cash items, decreased \$402 million, but Seaboard had positive cash flow from working capital changes of \$586 million \$76 million.
+The working capital changes primarily reflected a decrease in accounts receivable cash flows from receivables due to lower revenues, a decrease in inventories due to lower inventory prices, and a decrease in accounts payable due to timing of payments on purchases. revenue.

 Cash flows from investing activities for short-term investments are part of Seaboard's overall liquidity management strategy.
 Short-term investment purchases are a result of the investment of excess cash, asset allocation from the active management of the portfolio and re-investment of matured securities.
 Proceeds from the sale of short-term investments may be used to fund working capital needs and capital expenditure purchases.
 In anticipation of the stock repurchase transaction that occurred subsequent to September 30, 2023, as discussed above, Seaboard sold equity securities and purchased money market funds held in trading accounts.
-During the nine months ended September 30, 2023, Seaboard invested \$344 million in property, plant and equipment, of which \$247 million was invested in the Pork segment for biogas recovery projects, replacement of breeding herd and other investments, and \$81 million was invested in the Marine segment to purchase a used vessel, make installment payments on vessels under construction and fund other investments.
-For the remainder of 2023, management has budgeted capital expenditures totaling approximately \$240 million.
-Planned expenditures in the Pork segment are primarily for continuation of its biogas recovery projects, normal replacement of breeding herd, further investments in hog production assets and other investments.
+During the nine three months ended September 30, 2023 March 30, 2024, Seaboard invested \$344 million \$104 million in property, plant and equipment, of which \$247 million \$87 million was invested in the Pork segment for renewable biogas recovery projects replacement of breeding herd and other investments, and \$81 million was invested in the Marine segment to purchase a used vessel, make installment payments on vessels under construction and fund other investments.

+For the remainder of 2023, 2024, management has budgeted capital expenditures totaling approximately \$240 \$424 million.
+Planned expenditures in the The Pork segment planned expenditures are primarily for continuation of its biogas recovery projects, normal replacement of breeding herd further investments in hog production assets and other investments.
 At certain hog farms, the Pork segment is constructing biogas recovery facilities to capture methane from its hog lagoons and inject it as renewable natural gas into the local pipeline infrastructure.
-Planned expenditures in the Marine segment include installment payments on vessels under construction.
-During the second quarter of 2023, Seaboard's Marine segment executed contracts to build two smaller twenty-foot equivalent unit dual-fueled vessels that are estimated to cost \$49 million each for a total cash outlay of approximately \$98 million based on construction milestones.
-Management anticipates paying for these capital expenditures from a combination of available cash, proceeds from the sale of available short-term investments and Seaboard's available borrowing capacity.
+Planned expenditures in the The Marine segment planned expenditures include installment payments on vessels under construction.
+During the second quarter of 2023, Seaboard's Marine segment executed contracts The payments for these vessels are made in accordance with milestones achieved throughout construction.
+Two vessels are expected to build two smaller twenty-foot equivalent unit dual-fueled be complete in 2024 and six vessels that are estimated expected to cost \$49 million each for a total cash outlay of approximately \$98 million based on construction milestones. be complete in 2025.

+Management anticipates paying for these capital expenditures from a combination of available cash, proceeds from the sale use of available short-term investments and Seaboard's available borrowing capacity.